MorganJBradford/computer_science/COA/architecture/architexture_basics.md

 ---
 id: architexture_basics
 aliases: []
-tags: []
+tags:
+  - flashcards/computer_architecture/basics
 ---

-Computer Archicecture:
-: It is the design of computers, including their instruction sets, hardware components and system organization.
+Computer Archicecture::It is the design of computers, including their instruction sets, hardware components and system organization.

 There are two main components of computer architecture:
+?
 1. Instruction Set Architecture (ISA)
 2. Hardware System Architecture (HSA)

-Instruction Set Architecture (ISA):
+Instruction Set Architecture (ISA)
+?
-: The interface between the hardware and the software.
+- The interface between the hardware and the software.
 It is the set of instructions that a computer can execute.
 It is the most important abstraction in computer architecture.
-: It is the boundary between the hardware and the software.
+- It is the boundary between the hardware and the software.
 It is the contract between the hardware and the software

-Hardware System Architecture (HSA):
-: It is the actual hardware implementation of the computer.
+Hardware System Architecture (HSA)::It is the actual hardware implementation of the computer.
 It includes the components like CPU, memory, I/O devices, etc.

 Instruction Set Architecture:
 ```